What is the Forest Service mission?

 Where will the tailings be placed?

 RCM has proposed construction of a 4,400 acre tailings storage facility on national forest lands in an area located northwest of the town of Superior and east of the town of Queen Valley.
-The proposed tailings storage facility location will be evaluated in the EIS, and alternatives will be developed and assessed.
+The proposed tailings storage facility location will be evaluated in the EIS.
+Alternatives will be developed, assessed, and outlined in the Draft EIS.

 How big will the tailings deposit be?

 The quantity of tailings is estimated at 1.5 billion tons of rock crushed to a fine sand by the end of the life of the mine.
-The proposed tailings storage facility will ultimately require 4,400 acres (6.8 sq. miles) and will range in height between 300 and 500 feet.
 The design, configuration, affected area, and location of the proposed tailings storage facility may be modified based on the results of the EIS.

 How will the copper be transported to market?